Cloud Ctrl

 Overview

-With Governance, you can:
+With these features, you can:

 • Identify risk using a weighted Governance Exposure Score that ranks customers by compliance priority

-• Understand financial impact by viewing the monthly spend exposed by non-compliant resources
+• Understand financial impact by viewing the monthly spend exposed by non-compliant resources and the estimated savings from remediation

 • Drill into details to see exactly which policies are failing, which resources are affected, and what has recently changed